 Labradoodles are lovable dogs with lots of personality and charisma.
 They tend to be more reserved around newcomers than their cousin the Goldendoodle, but are equally affectionate once they become accustomed to a new friend.
 Labradoodles crave human attention and want to be inside of the house with the rest of the family whenever possible.
 They are gentle and mild mannered, which makes them very good with children.

 A favorite choice by guide dog breeders, Labradoodles are extremely intelligent and exceptionally easy to train.
 They will quickly learn basic obedience and have no problem learning more complex commands (more Labradoodle training tips).
-Their intelligence also makes them very curious, which can lead them into mischief if they are left alone for extend periods of time.
-Labradoodles can be particularly destructive with their chewing, so proper discipline is important.
+Their intelligence also makes them very curious, which can lead them into mischief if they are left alone for extended periods of time.
+Labradoodles can be particularly destructive with their chewing.
+It is helpful to leave them with plenty of chewing toys if you need to leave them for a period of time alone.